 3.4 Leaf Area Index (LAI)

-Leaf area index (LAI) was recorded every 10 days from 30 to 70 DAS during the post-monsoon season, 2023-24 and 2024-25.
-GA3 application had a significant effect on LAI, with treatment T₉ showing the highest LAI (4.68 in 2023-24 and 1.96 in 2024-25) at 50 DAS.
-The lowest LAI was observed in the control (T1) (Fig. 3A and 3B).
+The GA3 application had a significant effect on LAI, with treatment T₉ showing the highest LAI (4.68 in 2023-24 and 1.96 in 2024-25) at 50 DAS.
+The lowest LAI was observed in the control (Fig. 3A and 3B).
 The highest leaf area index observed with GA3 application may result from its role in upregulating genes that promote cell wall loosening and carbohydrate metabolism, which supports greater leaf development.
 This finding is consistent with that reported by Sarker et al., 2002, and who also reported that enhanced LAI under GA3 application can be attributed to increased leaf expansion and prolonged leaf longevity, which together improve light interception and photosynthetic activity in tomato and rice.

 (A) (B)